thosgood/this-weeks-finds/markdown/101-150/week132.md

 > time form a unified whole which can be thought of geometrically.
 > Second, the quantities whose values we seek to predict are localized.
 > That is, we can measure them in small regions of spacetime (sometimes
 > idealized as points).
-Physicists call such quantities \`local degrees
+Physicists call such quantities 'local degrees
 > of freedom'.
 And third, to predict the value of a quantity that can
 > be measured in some region R, we only need to use values of quantities
 > measured in regions that stand in a certain geometrical relation to R.
-> This relation is called the \`causal structure' of spacetime.
+> This relation is called the 'causal structure' of spacetime.
 For
 > example, in a relativistic field theory, to predict the value of the
 > fields in some region R, it suffices to use their values in any other
 > region that intersects every timelike path passing through R. The